NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ```

 #### 10.3.
 By mental health
 Among all our markers, having worse mental health is correlated with finding it more challenging to receive mental healthcare, and to find information about it.
 Sometimes the effect is significant, p<0.05, but it it is never large (the largest is a change of -0.16 in a -3 to +3 scale).
 This also holds if we consider an index.
-This might be explained as follows: Once you have a mental ilness, gettingI think that this is (good) treatment for it doesn't mean you stop having it.
+This might be explained as follows: Once you have a mental ilness, getting (good) treatment for it doesn't mean you stop having it.
-3

 #### 10.4.
 By age
 No effect.
 No effect with index, by which I mean that the coefficient is close to 0, and that the standard error is also small.